arikanev/accessibility-tools/README.md

   - dig into SpeechRecognition api, eventually use some sort of more customizable alternative, parratron, live transcribe, something for HOH speech to be understood
 - MPV player should remain open as popup for user input appears after each vid.
 Try increasing CPU threads to 2 and/or running parallel process.
 - Haptic isolation training tool - decrease brightness over time of videos.
+- editing user inputs in case of typos

 - add TooLoud interface of some sort.
 We want it on phones or haptics.